Lapland (Finland): Roads

-Three European roads pass through Lapland: E8, E63 and E75, the latter of which runs almost 600 kilometres from the southernmost municipality of Simo to the northernmost municipality of Utsjoki.
+Three European roads pass through Lapland: E8, E63 and E75, the latter of which runs almost 600 km from the southernmost municipality of Simo to the northernmost municipality of Utsjoki.

 Airports

 Kemi-Tornio, Rovaniemi, Kittilä, Ivalo and Enontekiö airports are located in Lapland.
 The flight time from Helsinki is about 1,5 hours.

 Railways

 In the western part, the Laurila–Kelloselkä railway runs from Tornio to Kolari, and the eastern line runs from Keminmaa via Rovaniemi and Kemijärvi to the eastern border of the country at Salla's Kelloselkä.